 We know that being blonde (whether natural or treated) is hard work.
 Your hair is sensitive to so many elements, including water; weather, products, and heat tools.
 Being prone to breakage is also a consideration in selecting the right hair products.
 And let's not forget the sheer cost of maintaining such a colour.

 We also know that being silver can sometimes just be just as hard.
 Silver/grey hair can also be just as sensitive.
 It's generally thinner and drier than coloured strands and requires more moisture.
-Contrary to popular belief it's not more course, it's only an illusion because as we age sebum production in our scalp decreases, thus making us believe our grey hair is more course.
+Contrary to popular belief it's not more coarse, it's only an illusion because as we age sebum production in our scalp decreases, thus making us believe our grey hair is more coarse.
 Silver hair is also more prone to sun damage, as it is lacking in colour pigments or has less melanin.

 The common issue with blondes/silvers have is trying to maintain their light and bright colour throughout the month.
 There are several causes for that brassy/yellow colour appearing on your strands, sometimes you can avoid them and sometimes you just can't.